CJ Griffin Quoted in New Jersey Monitor Regarding Victory in Newborn Blood Spot Lawsuit

 1.4.23

-CJ Griffin, Partner and Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in a New Jersey Monitor article, “Judge Orders State to Release Information about Police use of Baby Blood Spots.”
+CJ Griffin, partner and director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden P.C., was quoted in a New Jersey Monitor article, “Judge Orders State to Release Information about Police use of Baby Blood Spots.”
 The article discusses a judge’s recent ruling in a lawsuit filed by Griffin on behalf of the New Jersey office of the Public Defender and newspaper New Jersey Monitor, seeking to learn more about how the Department of Health responds to subpoenas for newborn blood spots.

 The court ordered the Department of Health to disclose redacted subpoenas and celebrated the ruling as a “common-sense application of the court rule.”